faboo/restsh/Readme.md

 	$ foo
 	4

+## Functions

+Custom functions are defined like this:

+	\foo, bar. foo + bar

+where the above is a function that takes two arguments, `foo` and `bar`, and returns their sum.
+You might call it like
+this:

+	$ let sum = \foo, bar. foo + bar
+	$ sum(foo: 5, bar: 3)
+	8
+	$ sum(bar: 3, foo: 5)
+	8

+Notice that the order of the arguments doesn't matter - just that they're named correctly.
+Built-in functions and service methods may also have specific type requirements for their arguments.

+If you need to do more than one thing in a function, you can chain together expressions with `;`.
+The final expression will be result of the function.

 ## Handling errors

 Most errors cancel execution of a command.
 However, if it's desirable to ignore an error, a `try` expression can be used to instead return `null` in case of an error.